 More about me

-In the past few years, my research interests have focused on Digital Humanities.
+In the past few years, my research interests have focused on Digital Humanities, which I prefer to term “digital liberal arts.”
 My current project centers on tracing the itineraries of Jane Austen’s novels and readers throughout the early Victorian empire.
 As a teacher, writer, and online learning community member, I value above all the give-and-take of thoughtful, spirited discussion–in person or online.
 A key goal is to constantly enlarge my own and my students’ learning networks so that we can contribute to the great conversations of our times via the analysis and creation of texts and other artifacts.
 This interest lead me to facilitate an award-winning iteration of the open education media and network literacy game #TvsZ.

 I am also a member of the Virtually Connecting team, which seeks to enliven virtual participation in academic conferences.
 Here is a recent ProfHacker post in the Chronicle of Higher Education about that project.